 4. Livestock Production and Management :

-4.2 Commercial meat, egg and wool production-Development of practical and economic rations for sheep, goats, pigs, rabbits and poultry.
+4.2 Commercial meat, egg, and wool production-Development of practical and economic rations for sheep, goats, pigs, rabbits, and poultry.
 Supply of greens, fodder, feeding regimes for young and mature stock.
 New trends in enhancing production and management.
-Capital and land requirements and socio-economic concept.
+Capital and land requirements and socio-economic concepts.

 5. Genetics and Animal Breeding: